Faculty & Staff Directory

 Family Institute of Chicago - Northwestern; postdoctoral training program 1974-76

 The relationships between family communication and family system processes and the health and wellbeing of family members, particularly adolescents.

 Dr. Bell is involved in a 40-year cross-cultural longitudinal study of marriage and family; samples from the U.S. and Japan.
 The study involves structured home interviews and 25-year follow-ups focusing on wellbeing, resilience, and adult child-elder parent relationships More information about this research can be found at www.familylegacies.net.

-Dr. Bell teaches in the areas of interpersonal, restorative, health and family communitation (School of Liberal Arts) and family health (School of Nursing).
+Dr. Bell has taught in the areas of interpersonal, restorative, health and family communitation; family sociology (School of Liberal Arts) and family health (School of Nursing).
 She also supervises and trains in family therapy.